Play-by-mail game: Computer versus human moderated

-In the 1980s, play-by-mail gaming companies began using computers to moderate games.
-This was partially an economic decision, as computers allowed the processing of more turns than humans, but with less of a human touch in the prose of a turn result.
-According to John Kevin Loth III, one hundred percent computer moderated games would also kill a player's character or empire emotionlessly, regardless of effort invested.
+In the 1980s, PBM companies began using computers to moderate games.
+This was in part for economic reasons, as computers allowed the processing of more turns than humans, but with less of a human touch in the prose of a turn result.
+According to John Kevin Loth III, one hundred percent computer-moderated games would also kill a player's character or empire emotionlessly, regardless of the effort invested.
 Alternatively, Loth noted that those preferring exquisite pages of prose would gravitate toward one hundred percent human moderation.
-Loth provided Beyond the Quadra Zone and Earthwood as popular computer moderated examples in 1986 and Silverdawn and Sword Lords as one hundred percent human moderated examples of the period.
-Borderlands of Khataj is an example of a game where the company transitioned from human to computer moderated to mitigate issues related to a growing player base.
+Loth provided Beyond the Quadra Zone and Earthwood as popular computer-moderated examples in 1986 and Silverdawn and Sword Lords as one hundred percent human-moderated examples of the period.
+Borderlands of Khataj is an example of a game where the company transitioned from human- to computer-moderated to mitigate issues related to a growing player base.

-In 1984, there was a shift toward mixed moderation—human moderated games with computer moderated aspects such as combat.
+In 1984, there was a shift toward mixed moderation—human moderated games with computer-moderated aspects such as combat.
+Examples included Delenda est Carthago, Star Empires, and Starglobe.
 In 1990, the editors of Paper Mayhem noted that there were games with a mix of computer and hand moderation, where games "would have the numbers run by the computer and special actions in the game would receive attention from the game master".

 Cost and turn processing time

 Loth noted that, in 1986, $3–5 per turn was the most prevalent cost.
 At the time, some games were free, while others cost as much as $100 per turn.

-Play-by-mail magazine Paper Mayhem stated that the average turn processing time in 1987 was two weeks, and Loth noted that this was also the most common.
+PBM magazine Paper Mayhem stated that the average turn processing time in 1987 was two weeks, and Loth noted that this was also the most common.
 Some companies offered longer turnaround times for overseas players or other reasons.
 In 1985, the publisher for Angrelmar: The Court of Kings scheduled three month turn processing times after a break in operations.

 In 1986, play-by-email was a nascent service only being offered by the largest PBM companies.
 By the 1990s, players had more options for online play-by-mail games.
 For example, in 1995, World Conquest was available to play with hourly turns.
 In the 21st century, many games of this genre are called turn-based games and are played via the Internet.

 Game turns can be processed simultaneously or serially.
 In simultaneously processed games, the publisher processes turns from all players together according to an established sequence.
 In serial-processed games, turns are processed when received within the determined turn processing window.